Mycobacterial Envelopes and Therapeutic Targets

 Group Leader

 The main objective of our research group is the characterization of potential drug targets, from their identification to deciphering their mechanisms of action and roles in physiology and infection, for application in the context of improving anti-tuberculosis therapy.
-Our research includes better understanding of metabolic pathways and enzymes involved in cell envelope lipid biogenesis in Mycobacterium tuberculosis.
+Our research includes better understanding of metabolic pathways and enzymes involved in cell envelope lipid biogenesis and in virulence mechanisms in Mycobacteria

-Our team focuses on metabolic pathways of mycobacterial envelope lipids in order to characterize new targets and design innovative therapeutic agents to face antibiotic resistance in tuberculosis.
+Our team focuses on metabolic pathways involved in mycobacterial envelope lipids and on biofilm formation in order to characterize new targets and design innovative therapeutic agents to face antibiotic resistance in mycobacterial infections, notably tuberculosis.

-Mycobacterial envelope is unique in the bacterial world, both in terms of composition, consisting of structurally exotic compounds, and their arrangement, including the occurrence of an outer and inner membranes.
 Targeting enzymes involved in cell envelope biosynthesis has been of major interest for anti-TB drug discovery.
-Our approach is illustrated here through the study of FAAL32, a fatty acyl-AMP ligase and a potential target, involved in the biosynthesis of the cell wall very long-chain fatty acids called mycolic acids.
-To validate this protein as a druggable target, we initiated a drug repurposing campaign and screened a collection of 1280 approved drugs (Prestwick Chemical Library) using a biochemical assay that reads out FAAL32 inhibition.
-These efforts led to discovery of salicylanilide closantel, and some of its derivatives as inhibitors with potent in vitro activity against Mtb.
-These results suggest that salicylanilide represent a potentially promising pharmacophore for the conception of novel anti-tubercular candidates that would open new targeting opportunities.
+Our approach is illustrated through the study of a potential target, involved in the biosynthesis of the cell wall mycolic acids.
+To validate this protein as a druggable target, we initiated a drug repurposing campaign and screened a collection of approved drugs using a biochemical assay that reads out activity inhibition.
+These efforts led to discovery of a new pharmacophore, and some of its derivatives as inhibitors with potent in vitro activity against M.tuberculosis.

 Team members